Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 Numerical precision remains a real divergence source.
 Yuan et al. show that limited precision affects reproducibility, particularly for reasoning-style models, and propose mitigations such as LayerCast.[12]
 This is why the execution manifest is a first-class artifact — a weight hash alone is not enough.
 Reproducibility depends on the whole stack.

-6.4 Empirical validation on PFT Ledger
+6.4 Empirical validation on XRPL UNL and PFT Ledger

 7. Execution Manifest and Hashing Discipline